These sense of hearing activities will help you explore the senses with children in a fun and interesting way.

 Show children how to listen to various music clips and then move/dance in a matching fashion: slow, fast, floating, sleepy, jazzy, spooky and ballet-like.

-Then, play short pieces of music for the kids to hear and react with their own matching responses to the various beats.
+Then, play short pieces of music for the children to hear and respond to by moving in ways that match the beat.

 10. Play Telephone

-Whisper a word or short phrase into one child’s ear, who repeats it to the next child in line.
+Whisper a word or short phrase into one child’s ear, and they will repeat it to the next child in line.
 This continues until the last person who has heard the message says it aloud.

 The kids are often surprised to discover that the message has been misunderstood and changed!